armonp/blazingpizzatutorial/README.md

 Microsoft and any contributors reserve all other rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.
+-->

+This Project was adopted from https://github.com/csharpfritz/blazor-workshop

+Learning includes:

+- Creating and running a new Blazor web app.
+- Assembling a user interface for a web app by creating and reusing Blazor components with parameters.
+- Accessing data to display in your web app and sharing data between components
+- Bind an HTML element to a variable in a Blazor component.
+- Interact with Blazor components using event handlers.
+- Using Blazor forms with server side and client side validation to improve data entry.
+- Call JavaScript functions from .NET Code and call .Net code from JavaScript in Blazor Apps
+- Handle events in the Blazor component lifecycle
+- Change component display by passing it a template.

+Further Enchancements will include:

+- Unit Testing
+- Error Handling
+- Containerization